buitrongdat0904/markdown2/README.md

 |Hàng 4     |H4C1       | H4C2    |

 ## Đánh dấu
   Ta sử dụng dấu ">" để chú thích 1 đoạn vb

-  vd  >Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the Universe trying to produce bigger and better idiots.
+ > Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the Universe trying to produce bigger and better idiots.
 So far, the Universe is winning.